daniel-perezb/Aniso_MPM/README.md

 This is the opensource code for the following papers:

+(1) Non-rigid image registration for elastoplastic materials using physics-based simulation, Daniel Perez, Raphael Falque, Alen Alempijevic (IROS 2024)

-(1) AnisoMPM: Animating Anisotropic Damage Mechanics, Joshuah Wolper, Yunuo Chen, Minchen Li, Yu Fang, Ziyin Qu, Jiecong Lu, Meggie Cheng, Chenfanfu Jiang (SIGGRAPH 2020)
+(2) AnisoMPM: Animating Anisotropic Damage Mechanics, Joshuah Wolper, Yunuo Chen, Minchen Li, Yu Fang, Ziyin Qu, Jiecong Lu, Meggie Cheng, Chenfanfu Jiang (SIGGRAPH 2020)
 Project Page: https://joshuahwolper.com/anisompm

-(2) IQ-MPM: An Interface Quadrature Material Point Method for Non-sticky Strongly Two-way Coupled Nonlinear Solids and Fluids, Yu Fang*, Ziyin Qu* (equal contributions), Minchen Li, Xinxin Zhang, Yixin Zhu, Mridul Aanjaneya, Chenfanfu Jiang (SIGGRAPH 2020)
+(3) IQ-MPM: An Interface Quadrature Material Point Method for Non-sticky Strongly Two-way Coupled Nonlinear Solids and Fluids, Yu Fang*, Ziyin Qu* (equal contributions), Minchen Li, Xinxin Zhang, Yixin Zhu, Mridul Aanjaneya, Chenfanfu Jiang (SIGGRAPH 2020)

 ## Troubleshooting Compiling

+Building and processing of this code has been done in Ubuntu 18.04.

 If anyone encounters compiling errors with GNU 9.3.0 or other versions, please switch to GNU 7.5.0 to compile which we've verified to work.